allbertuu/allbertuu/README.md

 ## 🔖 About me
 My story in the programming world starts when I was 16.
 I started with my first programming language in the middle school, C#.
 I loved how big or complex problems may be easily solved with softwares built by myself.
 I really got into that.

-So I decided to develop the most on frontend techs, focus on React and its ecosystem.
+So I decided to develop the most on frontend techs, focus on React and its ecosystem - NextJS, Redux, Styled-components, hooks, MaterialUI and other ReactJS and CSS libraries.

 - 🔥 Frontend React Developer and Mobile Developer
 - 🎯 Professional goal: be relevant in the technology area, as well as being able to manage large teams.
 I intend to master JavaScript with excellence, and be a reference for other developers.